FlowSs/PMT/README.md

 This will generate a file such as `mnist_change_label_3.12_200_pop_size.npy` in `rep_mce/mnist/` using 8 cores for instance.

-Then use `mce_estim.py` to calculate the jackknife estimates as described in Section III.D.
+Then use `mce_estim.py` to calculate the jackknife estimates as described in Section 5.4.
 Note that this script requires both the 'original' data (e.g. `mnist_original_200_pop_size.npy`) and the data for the given mutation (since we need to estimate `p(B_m > B_s)`).